Table of Contents

 2. Brand New Electronics

 Buying new electronics isn’t just a leisure pursuit.
 New electronics can help with your productivity and ability to earn an income (or a higher one).
-It may be worth it to you to save for and invest in tools, such as a new laptop or video equipment, that can make your life better.
+It may be worth saving for and investing in tools, such as a new laptop or video equipment, that can make your life better.

 3. Starting a Business

 If starting a business and becoming your own boss is a dream of yours, savings can go a long way toward making it happen.
-In fact, out of businesses that fail, 38% say it’s because they ran out of cash.
+In fact, 51% of small businesses cited cash flow problems as a primary challenge.
 Start accumulating capital so you can hopefully avoid becoming part of that statistic.

 5. Weddings

 This is a popular motivation to save.
 Most people dreaming of their big day know that it doesn’t come cheap.
-The average cost of a wedding in 2021 was $28,000, according to one survey.
+The average cost of a wedding in 2025 was about $34,200, according to one survey.
 Saving for this expense means you can celebrate the special day with loved ones, just the way you want to, while minimizing money stress.

 7. Brand New Car

 Most people need wheels to get around, but cars aren’t just about function.
-Maybe you are dreaming of a low-slung sports car or an SUV that’s ready to offroad.
+Maybe you’re dreaming of a low-slung sports car or an SUV that’s ready to go off-road.
 When you get the keys to a new car, you’ll likely know that your time and energy spent saving was worth it.

 8. Down Payment on a Home

 Saving for a home is a top priority for many and for good reason.
-The typical homeowner who purchased a property just five years ago would see a $144,000 increase in their net worth.
-Aside from the potential financial benefits, owning your dream home is a major boost to your and your family’s quality of life.
+Home prices are expected to rise by approximately 10% over the next five years, meaning your home’s value could continuously increase.
+Aside from the potential financial benefits, owning your dream home can be a major boost to your and your family’s quality of life.

 9. Clothing and Shoes

 There’s something about fresh clothes and shoes that can give you a psychological boost.
-For a household, costs averaged $1,434 for apparel for the year.
+Per household, costs averaged $1,434 for apparel for the year.
 Saving a little toward making yourself look good is one of the fun things you can save up for.
-It could be a whole wardrobe upgrade or a special splurge piece, but clothes can be excellent saving motivation.
+It could be a whole wardrobe upgrade or a special splurge piece, but clothes can be an excellent motivator for saving.

 10. Hobbies